-I was reading an article by Dave from Wargaming Tradecraft about Lighting Your Hobby Area.
+I was reading an article by Dave from Wargaming Tradecraft about hobby area lighting.
 That article is one I read a long time ago, back when it came out on 2011.
 At the time I thought I had a good hobby light setup.
 So, I didn’t really let his advice sink in, or truly see his examples.

 There I was, about four years later, returning to his article and wondering why the hell I just skimmed it so quickly before?
 Since that article came out I had moved my painting space to a dedicated area, my office, which is great, but the area is also far less lit.
 I lost all the natural lighting I was used to.

-I was finding that my hobby lighting solutions just weren’t really working out and I tried a bunch, like using small lamps with CFL bulbs, daylight bulbs, and also LED lights.
+I was finding that my lighting solutions just weren’t really working out and I tried a bunch, like using small lamps with CFL bulbs, daylight bulbs, and also LED bulbs.
 Nothing was really cutting it.

 Finding a Hobby Light